 Last month marked 15 years since I backpacked through 6 countries in Europe with 2 of my closest friends.
 The year was 2003: I was 21 years old and in my fourth year of undergrad at UBC.
 That summer, my friends and I decided to take our first major trip abroad to see the great big world!
 We spent three weeks in Europe (really short!) and visited France, the UK, Italy, Germany, Belgium and Switzerland.
 I enjoyed looking back on the trip and reminiscing on how much fun it was.
 The only thing I would change about it is that I would use the PNW waterproof backpacks instead of the ones we used because all our stuff got wet when it rained on us in Germany!
+If I can offer one piece of advice to those looking to go backpacking in the near future, it would be this: never underestimate the importance of organizing your backpack correctly.
+We’ve all been there when something is near impossible to find or you discover you’ve forgotten important documents.
+Preparedness is key on any trip like this!
+You’ll need to make sure you’ve got all the essentials in your backpack (which can be quite hard if you’re taking heavy items!)
+I decided to take some boots whilst I was backpacking and it was definitely a bad idea – they were so heavy!
+Next time I’ll be buying some lightweight Vessi Footwear instead!!
 Here are some of the photos circa 2003 I took from the trip using a Panasonic point-and-shoot and a few reflections on visiting each country.

 Ah, Paris!
 There’s so much to love about this city.
 I was definitely in awe when I saw the Eiffel Tower in person and it’s a definite must to see the tower both in the day and at night.